marceline-cramer/marceline-cramer/README.md

 scarcity into an already-functioning informational economy.
 Also, how the hell am I supposed to work as a graphics programmer when the crypto farms keep buying all the damn graphics cards?

-I'm a former ["metaverse" developer](https://github.com/mondradiko/mondradiko), but have since renounced the name "metaverse" because of its association with Web3 and (more recently) ~~Meta~~ Facebook.
-My current efforts are focused on expanding collaborative virtual worlds software without compromising on free software ideals.

 # Crabs 🦀